Dallas Misdemeanor Lawyers

 Even though the average fine and punishment for misdemeanors can be low, a judge can unexpectedly enhance the charges making them felonies and imposing stricter punishments.
 This is especially true if you have prior convictions.
 If you are facing criminal charges, contact an experienced Dallas misdemeanor lawyer today for assistance.

-- A Class B misdemeanor is punished by up to 180 days in county jail and a fine of up to $2,000
+- Punishable by up to 180 days in jail and/or

 Misdemeanor Theft Charges

 Theft can be a misdemeanor depending on how valuable the stolen items were, and depending on how it was stolen.
 For example, if the item or items that were stolen were valued less than $100, it will be a Class C misdemeanor.
 If the value was $100 to $750, it will be a Class B misdemeanor.

 However, even if the value is below $100, it will be considered a Class B misdemeanor if the individual has any prior theft convictions.
 If the value was between $750 and $2,500, it will be a Class A misdemeanor.
 If the value of the items stolen is greater than $2,500 or other aggravating factors are involved, the crime will be upgraded to a state jail felony or higher.